indianinindiana/Pathlight-V2/frontend/docs/PRD.md

 ### Product Overview

-**Debt PathFinder** is a frontend-only web application that helps users understand their debt situation and create personalized payoff strategies.
+**PathLight** is a frontend-only web application that helps users understand their debt situation and create personalized payoff strategies.
 The application provides AI-powered insights, scenario modeling, and actionable recommendations without requiring backend infrastructure or database integration.

 ### Key Features